 Frequently Asked Questions

-At Del Rio Law, PLLC, our dedicated lawyer knows that when you are facing a criminal matter, it is important that you go into any decisions with your eyes open.
+At Del Rio Law, PLLC, our Cleveland criminal defense attorney knows that when you are facing a criminal matter, it is important that you go into any decisions with your eyes open.
 These means that you must arm yourself with the knowledge to defend your rights, in even the most complicated matters.

-When you have questions, turn to Richmond criminal defense attorney Abraham Del Rio.
-His experience benefits all of our clients and we can help you answer any questions you may have.
-For a personalized free 30 minute case phone consultation, call (804) 286-0770.
+When you have questions, turn to Cleveland criminal defense attorney Abraham Del Rio.
+His experience benefits all of our clients, and we can help you answer any questions you may have.
+For a personalized, free 30-minute phone case consultation, call 216-502-2059.

 What should I do after I’ve been arrested?